mwouts/jupytext/docs/install.md

 - this section **applies only to notebook classic**, i.e. Jupyter Notebook 6.x and below
 - the Jupytext menu was removed in `jupytext==1.16`.

-See [PR #1095](https://github.com/mwouts/jupytext/issues/1095) where we discuss how to add a Jupytext menu to Jupyter Lab and Notebook 7.x.
+See [Issue #1095](https://github.com/mwouts/jupytext/issues/1095) where we discuss how to add a Jupytext menu to Jupyter Lab and Notebook 7.x.

 Jupytext (in versions `<1.16`) includes an extensions for Jupyter Notebook that adds a Jupytext section in the File menu.